What is Evista?Evista is used to treat and help prevent bone loss (osteoporosis). It is also used to lower your chance of getting breast cancer.

 Never combine Evista with estrogen hormones.

-Who should not take Evista?Evista is not for use by women who are or could become pregnant, or for women who are nursing.
+Who should not take Evista?Evista is not for use by women who are or could become pregnant, or for women who are breastfeeding.
 You should also avoid Evista if you have a history of blood clot formation, including deep vein thrombosis (blood clot in the legs), pulmonary embolism (blood clot in the lungs), and retinal vein thrombosis (blood clot in the retina of the eye), as Evista may increase the risk of clots.

 Do not take Evista if you are allergic to it or any other ingredients in the tablet, as well as other medications in the same class as Evista.